-The only difference between liquid pectin and regular liquid dry pectin is that it comes pre-dissolved, which decreases the chances that you will end up with a clumpy end product.
+The only difference between liquid pectin and dry pectin is that it comes pre-dissolved, which decreases the chances that you will end up with clumpy jams or jellies.
 Since different forms of pectin react differently, it’s a good idea to purchase the specific kind of pectin listed in the recipe.

 What Is Pectin Used For?